jon-gomezz/remote-water-pumping-monitoring/docs/en/architecture.md

 For this project, the independent network server approach was the most suitable because it offers:

-* centralized network management
+* Centralized network management
-* better scalability when adding more stations
+* Better scalability when adding more stations
-* easier remote supervision and maintenance
+* Easier remote supervision and maintenance
-* clearer separation between field devices, gateways, and application logic
+* Clearer separation between field devices, gateways, and application logic

 That choice fits the project better than direct LoRa links because the main goal is not just transmission, but structured centralized monitoring across multiple remote assets.